-When you need to create or change prices, you can set up a process to automatically send out the new or changed prices for approval.
+When you must create or change prices, you can set up a process to automatically send out the new or changed prices for approval.
 Price approvals are routed through JD Edwards EnterpriseOne Workflow Management.

-Ship and Debit Agreement Processing
+2.2.20 Ship and Debit Agreement Processing